 I’ve noticed a lot of frustration about taxes on military bonuses.
 That’s not surprising, because it IS frustrating if you don’t understand what’s going on.
 But it doesn’t have to be too hard to understand.

 First, you have to have a firm grasp on how income taxes work.
-If you are not sure, then read How Income Taxes Work, and ask questions.
-Feeling good about regular taxes?
-Great.
+If you are not sure, then read How Income Taxes Work.
+Go through your tax return line by line and ask questions.
+The internet is full of super-helpful information.

-There are a couple of things to think about:
+A couple of things to think about:

 Bonuses in a Combat Zone

 If you are able to receive your bonus while you are located in a Combat Zone Tax Exempt area, then you won’t owe federal income taxes on that money (with some exceptions.)
 Schwing!

 Bonuses Saved for Retirement

 Bonuses can be put into retirement savings accounts such as the Thrift Savings Plan (TSP) or an Individual Retirement Account (IRA).
 If you put it into a Roth account, it won’t give you any tax benefit now, but it will grow tax-free and distributions later will be tax-free.
 If you use a traditional account, you won’t be taxed on that money now but future distributions will be taxable.